HughScott2002/Hunzo-Server/ReadME.md

 ## Technology Stack
 Hunzo leverages a robust and scalable technology stack to ensure reliability, performance, and security:

+- **NGINX**: High-performance web server and reverse proxy for efficient request handling
+- **Golang**: The primary programming language for backend services
 - **Kafka**: Used for real-time data streaming and event-driven architecture
-- **Golang**: The primary programming language for backend services
 - **Redis**: Utilized for fast in-memory caching and data storage
 - **Docker & Docker Compose**: Containerization and orchestration for streamlined deployment and scalability
-- **NGINX**: High-performance web server and reverse proxy for efficient request handling
-- **Cassandra**: Distributed NoSQL database for handling large volumes of data with high availability and fault torlance
+- **Cassandra**: Distributed NoSQL database for handling large volumes of data with high availability and fault tolerant
 - ...and more

 ## Microservices Architecture